tahabasri/CodeWithSally-Apex-English/Conferences/TND25/README.md

-# TND25 - Agentforce for Developers
+# TND25 - Agentforce for Developers - COMING SOON

 This folder contains resources used during the TND25 session: **"Agentforce for Developers - From Prompt to Productivity"**, part of the CodeWithSally initiative.